 I was the only camper in a ReachNow at Crater Lake the weekend I attempted my big excursion, but there were at least six Escape Campervans that drove past me while I was waiting for my tow truck.
 If you don’t own a car, don’t have a lot of gear, or you just want to go as far afield as possible with as little hassle as possible, renting a campervan that has everything you need is ideal.

 Escape gives you a bigger discount the longer you take a van out, so you’re basically rewarded if you turn a weekend trip into a week-long affair.
 Just think how much you can see when you can hop from campground to campground and bucket-list destination to bucket-list destination over a seven-day stretch.
 You can make like The Dyrt Ranger Megan Walsh and head to Okanogan-Wenatchee National Forest for a taste of the vanlife.

-Unfortunately, Escape Campervans doesn’t have a branch in Portland just yet.
-But you can take the BoltBus or a train to Seattle to pick up your hand-painted adventure rig.
+Escape Campervans’ Portland branch will open in May 2019.
+Until then, you can take the BoltBus or a train to Seattle to pick up your hand-painted adventure rig.